ravirajindi/Image_Browser/README.md

-This is an image browsing demo application which is developed as part of coding challenge for thoughtctl
+This is an image browsing demo application which was developed as part of coding challenge for interview purpose.

 Steps to build and install apk
 1. Open the project in Android Studio